cosmos/ibc-go/docs/migrations/v3-to-v4.md

 ### ConsensusState

-The `GetRoot` function has been removed from consensus state interface.
+The `GetRoot` function has been removed from consensus state interface since it was not used by core IBC.

 ### Light client implementations